fabricematrat/ThreeCircles/README.md

 ```
 ### Change your URL
 in **configuration-bootstrap.js**, comment localhost URL, uncomment your cloud foundry one

+Be creative and choose your own doamin name (we have already taken threecircles.cloudfoundry.com so do not try this one)
+Change it here with fiverectangles.cloudfoundry.com or twobubbles.cloudfoundry.com, sixtriangles.cloudfoundry.com

 ```
 threecircles.loadConfiguration = (function () {
     threecircles.configuration = {